lorenzwalthert/localCran/README.md

+Note that this repo is out of date.
+The bellow mentioned branch `23-addLocalPackges` is merged into master and the script may be otherwise incomplete.

 This repo shows how you can set up your local miniCRAN and add your own *local* packages using the package `miniCRAN` and the function `addLocalPackage` from the branch `23-addLocalPackages` (not yet merge with `master`) in particular.